Martyphoto by Rodney Ludwig with FotoSketcher

 Use Visual Studio 2022

-Clone the mscript solution from GitHub
+Clone the mscript solution

-Clone the nlohmann JSON library on GitHub
+Clone nlohmann's JSON library

-and put it alongside the mscript solution's directory, not inside it, next to it
+and put it alongside the mscript solution's directory; not inside it, next to it

 Get the mscript solution to build and get the unit tests to pass